 Her works are often inspired by the role of official and non-official archives, our notions of evidence and explore themes of history and counter-memory, political mythology and environmental catastrophe.
 Especially interested in how our engagement with media shapes our understanding and interpretation of information, her current research focuses on thinking more critically about the tools of technology, especially social media, as part of contemporary language and considering the role that they are playing in changing not only the way that we receive but also in how we expect visual information to be.
-Within this focus on digital technologies, her current research asks: what are the implications of operating within policed landscapes? and investigates how the information disseminated via online platforms is controlled, manipulated and monitored.
+With a focus on images related to incidents of disaster, her current research asks: what are the implications of operating within policed landscapes? and investigates how the information disseminated via online platforms is controlled, manipulated and monitored.
 Employing an expanded definition of policing within online environments to include not only government but also corporate, collective and self, the goal of this research is to offer an increased degree of visibility to the implications and negotiations inherent to interacting within these landscapes.

 She has exhibited internationally in festivals and galleries, most recently at: Studio XX (Montreal), Le Centre des arts actuels Skol as part of Le Mois de la Photo à Montréal (Montreal), Thames Art Gallery (Chatham, ON), Casa Maauad (Mexico City); SOMArts (San Francisco); Third Space Gallery (New Brunswick); RL Window Gallery (New York); Redline Gallery (Denver); Deluge Contemporary Art (Victoria, BC); The ODD Gallery (Dawson City, YT); Gallery 44 (Toronto); WNDX Festival of Moving Image (Winnipeg); The Images Festival (Toronto); MCA Denver; the Aspen Art Museum; and the Ryerson Image Centre (Toronto).

 Inactive Collective & Collaborative Projects: